Suomi.fi

 Limitations to the rights of the data subject

-The processing of personal data in the Suomi.fi Messages service is based on compliance with DVV’s statutory obligation.
-For this reason, you do not as a rule have the right to have your personal data deleted or transferred to another system nor do you have the right to oppose or restrict the processing of your personal data.
+The processing of personal data in the Suomi.fi Messages service is based on compliance with the controller’s statutory obligation, on the performance of a duty of public interest and the exercise of public authority.
+In such cases, you do not have the right to demand that your personal data should be deleted or transferred to another system.
+Moreover, as a rule, you do not have the right to object to the processing of your personal data.

 If you think that your personal data is processed unlawfully, you can submit a complaint to the Office of the Data Protection Ombudsman.